Water supply and sanitation in Morocco: Water privatization in the late 1990s

 Since the Régie serving Casablanca had a poor service record the government decided in the mid-1990s to bring in a private company to manage the city's water, sewerage and power networks.
 A consortium called Lydec, led by Lyonnaise des Eaux (now SUEZ), was awarded the 30-year concession without a competitive tender in 1997.
-The Casablanca concession paved the way for subsequent concessions in Rabat, Tangiers and Tetouan.
-While the Rabat concession was awarded directly to Vivendi in 1998, the concessions in Tangiers and Tetouan were awarded in 2002 after competitive bidding to Amendis, a subsidiary of Vivendi.
+The Casablanca concession paved the way for subsequent concessions in Rabat, Tangier and Tetouan.
+While the Rabat concession was awarded directly to Vivendi in 1998, the concessions in Tangier and Tetouan were awarded in 2002 after competitive bidding to Amendis, a subsidiary of Vivendi.

 In 2000 the initial 50-year concession of SMD, a subsidiary of Lyonnaise, for bulk water supply to Casablanca was renewed.

 National Sanitation Program

 In 2000 the ONEP Law was amended to include sanitation (sewerage and wastewater treatment) in ONEP's mandate.
 At the same time wastewater tariffs (redevance d'assainissement) were first introduced, albeit at a very low level of less than 1 Dirham/m3, and a modest subsidy program was set up.
 In 2005 this policy was reinforced by the more ambitious National Sanitation Program (Programme National d'Assainissement - PNA).